-This manual for human centered design (HCD) was developed by me over several years of practice and study of art direction, UI design, print design, cognitive psychology and management theory.
-It uses references to best practice policies by industry specialists (IDEO) as well as standardization organization guidelines (ISO and NNg).
-The following sections will outline key procedures in HCD for UI design along with template documentation and external reading material to help elaborate on specific techniques.
+Paradoxically, this manual does exactly that, continue the industry pressured trend of 'design processes for human centered design (HCD)' This manual uses references to best practice policies by industry specialists (IDEO) as well as standardization organization guidelines (ISO and NNg).
+The following sections will outline key procedures in HCD for UX/UI design along with template documentation and external reading material to help elaborate on specific techniques.
 Please refer to disclaimer above before implementing any of the below mentioned into your design procedures.

 clause 2a If your products are designed using a human centered procedure, they will increase operational innovation.
 It will enhance project management quality and overall portfolio logic to meet your long term strategic goals.

 clause 2b Significant cost savings can be found in human centric products which are easier to understand and use which will have an impact on your liquidity and long term bottom line.
 Leaders must focus on long term customer needs versus shareholder returns.
 Spin around cash flow and liquidity issues into addressing market needs through HCD research.

 clause 2c Human centric solutions improve organizational psychology by enabling access to people with disabilities or diverse backgrounds and promotes psychological well being by reducing stress and frustration.